How Long Should a CV Be in 2023? What is the Best CV Length?

 Two-page CV length

 Have you got more than 10 years of experience?
 The two-page CV could be called for.
-Perhaps you only have 5 years of experience, but enough achievements and projects that you’re going up against people who have been doing it for a decade or two.
+Perhaps you only have 5 years of experience, but enough achievements to list on your CV and projects that you’re going up against people who have been doing it for a decade or two.
 Write a two-pager.

 So, how do you know when to write a two-page or even a three-page CV?
 The answer is:

 When you really can’t make it any shorter.

 When everything is relevant and objectively going to increase your chances of getting this job, and it just doesn’t fit.
 Be objective, not self-flattering.
 Put yourself in the employer’s shoes.
 What do they care about?